vipul79321/CP_Codes/OOP/oop_intro_gfg.md

 ---

+### Nested Class
 [Link](https://www.geeksforgeeks.org/nested-classes-in-c/)

-**Nested Class** :
-1. Nested class is a class which is declared in another enclosing class.
+* Nested class is a class which is declared in another enclosing class.
-2. A nested class is a member and as such has the same access rights as any other member.
+* A nested class is a member and as such has the same access rights as any other member.
-3. The members of an enclosing class have no special access to members of a nested class; the usual access rules shall be obeyed.
+* The members of an enclosing class have no special access to members of a nested class; the usual access rules shall be obeyed.

 ```c++
 class Enclosing {